 My own journey with exercise did not begin from a place of balance.
 I used to believe that being as small as possible meant being healthy.
 It left me depleted, mentally and physically.

+I delved into just about every mode of movement: CrossFit, yoga, boxing, powerlifting, Pilates.
 I went on to study fitness, and eventually, Exercise Physiology at The University of Sydney.

+The more I learned, the more exercise went from breaking me to healing me.
 I started to protect, restore, and strengthen my body with patience and respect.
 This experience shaped the foundation of what I do.

 After graduating, I worked in both physiotherapy and gym settings, and it became clear there was a missing link.
 Between rehab and strength training, between injury and intensity.